Condenser: Definition, Principle, Types, Working, Advantages

 3. Evaporative type

-Now, Let’s discuss one by one with their individual sub-types as well.
+Now, Let’s discuss the classification of condensers one by one with their individual sub-types as well.

 1. Air Cooled Condensers–